microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-05.md

 [< Previous Challenge](./Challenge-04.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-06.md)

-## Pre-requisites

-Before you can use Power Apps you need:
-- Locate the starter App from the reources zip file: /resources/BasePowerApp/TailspinToysBaseApp.zip

 ## Introduction

 Now that you have managed to processes of handling inbound emails, extracting and storing order data leveraging AI Builder, and creating an approval process, in this challenge you will create a Power App to view and manage the order data.